Adolar0042/warden/README.md

 This linking is important!
 Mainly out of convenience, so you can use `warden` for all commands and git still has its preferred `git-credential-warden` helper available.

-To add shell completions, add the following (or equivalent) to your shell configuration file:
+To add shell completions, add the following to your shell configuration file (assuming a POSIX compliant shell):

 ```bash
 eval "$(warden completions <shell>)"